Beat the Winter Chill: Plumbing Tips for Cold Weather

 Despite your best efforts, there may be times when a pipe bursts due to freezing temperatures.
 In such cases, it is essential to act quickly to minimize damage.
 First, shut off the main water supply to prevent further water from entering the damaged pipe.
 Next, open all faucets to drain any remaining water and relieve pressure in the system.

 Once the water has been shut off and the system drained, locate the burst pipe and assess the damage.
 If the damage is minor, you may be able to repair it yourself using a pipe repair clamp or a piece of rubber and a hose clamp.
-However, if the damage is extensive or you are unsure of how to proceed, it is best to call an emergency plumber to handle the repair.
+However, if the damage is extensive or you are unsure of how to proceed, it is best to call an emergency plumber to handle repairing the burst pipe.
 In the meantime, use a wet/dry vacuum or towels to clean up any water and prevent further damage to your home.

 Maintaining Your Water Heater